miahnelson/drag-and-drop-html-table/readme.md

-# Draggable Flask Table Project
+# Drag and Drop HTML Table using Flask

 This is a Flask-based project demonstrating a draggable table with pagination, bulk editing, column preferences, fallback data, and sticky headers.
 It also supports a sticky top bar for better usability.